edubart/nelua-lang/docs/pages/installing.md

 ---
-layout: default
+layout: docs
 title: Installing
 permalink: /installing/
-toc: true
-categories: sidenav
+categories: docs toc
-order: 4
+order: 1
 ---

 {% raw %}

-# Installing

 To use Nelua you need a system with the following:

-* Git (for cloning nelua)
+* Git (for cloning Nelua).
-* A C compiler (for compiling C generated code such as GCC or Clang)
+* A C compiler (GCC or Clang are recommended).
+* Build tools (such as make).
-* The GDB debugger (in case you want to debug runtime errors)
+* GDB debugger (in case you want to debug runtime errors).
-* Build tools (such as make)

 ## Installing on Linux